 Setting Realistic Expectations

 One of the most common errors we see couples make is having unrealistic expectations about how soon trust can be restored.
-When addiction has been an issue for years and years, we can’t expect trust to be fully rebuilt in just a few short months.
+We cannot fully rebuild trust in just a few short months when addiction has been a problem for years.

-Recovery after a relationship follows recognizable stages, according to research published in the Journal of Substance Abuse Treatment.
-A workable timeline might be something like this: stabilization and crisis management in the first 3-6 months of recovery, the gradual building of basic trust over 6-12 months, deeper healing and repair of intimacy over 1–3 years.
+Recovery after a relationship follows identifiable stages, according to research published in the Journal of Substance Abuse Treatment.
+A workable timeline might be something like this: stabilisation and crisis management in the first 3-6 months of recovery, the gradual building of basic trust over 6-12 months, and deeper healing and repair of intimacy over 1-3 years.

 When Trust Has Been Shattered: Starting from Ground Zero

 At times, the damage from addiction is so deep that couples may need to start over and essentially date again.
-This is not, in itself, a bad thing it can even be an opportunity to create something stronger than that which came before.
+This isn’t bad; it can even be a chance to make something better than before.

-Beginning from ground zero requires releasing expectations of what the other person wants, needs or is capable of.
+Starting from the beginning necessitates relinquishing preconceived notions about what the other person desires, requires, or possesses.
 It’s about approaching each other with curiosity rather than certainty.
-It means creating new communication patterns, new rituals and traditions, a new way of being together.
+It means creating new communication patterns, new rituals and traditions, and a new way of being together.

 The Role of the Non-Using Partner

-As the person who wasn’t using substances, you have important work to do, even though so much emphasis is placed on the addiction recovery of your partner.
+You have important work to do, even though so much emphasis is placed on your partner’s addiction recovery.
 This might include:

 - Healing Their Own Trauma: Living with someone addicted is traumatic.
-A lot of partners have symptoms that are vaguely PTSD-like: hypervigilance, intrusive thoughts, anxiety.
-These must be resolved to create a successful process of trust re-construction though trauma therapy.
+Many partners have symptoms that are vaguely PTSD-like: hypervigilance, intrusive thoughts, and anxiety.
+These must be resolved to create a successful process of trust reconstruction through trauma therapy.

 - Creating Independent Sources of Support: Spouses need to not bear the entire emotional burden of restoring trust.
 Talking with friends, relatives or professionals can help stave off overwhelm and lend perspective.